build-on-aws/content/posts/prototyping-and-deploying-a-serverless-python-application-with-aws-application-composer/index.md

 authorName: Banjo Obayomi
 date: 2022-02-06
 ---
 Building a serverless application can be a challenging task for developers.
 It requires a good understanding of serverless computing, AWS services, and the technical skills to design and deploy the application.
-However, with [AWS Application Composer](https://aws.amazon.com/application-composer/), the process of prototyping and deploying a serverless application becomes much easier.
+However, with [AWS Application Composer](https://aws.amazon.com/application-composer/), the process of building a serverless application becomes much easier.

-This will be an intermediate guide, so some knowledge of AWS, Bash, and Python will be required to follow along.
-We will be building a workload to display [Meetup](https://aws.amazon.com/developer/community/usergroups/) information with the following components
+In this post, I will share how I built a prototype application to easily analyze meetup data.
+This will be an intermediate level guide, so some knowledge of AWS, Bash, and Python will be required to follow along.
+I will walk through the steps to build a workload that displays [Meetup](https://aws.amazon.com/developer/community/usergroups/) information with the following components

 •	A scheduled Lambda function, that gets Meetup data and stores it in a databases
 •	An API to get the Meetup data